LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Allendale, MI 49401-9403

 Students graduate in 36 months.
 Students may take the national licensing exam during their last semester or after graduation.
-90 percent+ pass the exam on the first attempt.
-100 percent pass with subsequent attempts.
+90-percent pass the exam on the first attempt.
+98-percent pass with subsequent attempts.
 100-percent are successful at job placement in Michigan and across the United States.

 A student must achieve passing grades in every course to meet the prerequisite requirement of the next semester's courses.
 Any course grade that results in probation may result in the student being held back one year.
 A grade of F always results in the student being held back a year.
-A graduate GPA less than 3.0 results in dismissal from the graduate school.
+A graduate GPA less than 3.0 with nine or more hours for which a grade of less than B-minus was earned will result in dismissal from the graduate school.

 Grounds for Probation

-- A cumulative graduate level GPA less than 3.0 (B) after completion of nine or more hours of graduate level coursework (i.e., at the end of semester one; semester one BMS 427 and 461 do not count in graduate G.P.A.)
+- A cumulative graduate level GPA less than 3.0 (B) after completion of nine or more hours of graduate level coursework (i.e., at the end of semester one).

 Students will not be allowed to participate in clinical experiences if there is a reason to believe that they are unprepared for this type of experience.
 Sufficient reasons include: